jshleap/CristescuLab_misc/Tutorials/NGS_QC/README.md

 ## Per sequence quality scores

-This module allows you to explore is a significant portion of your reads are of poor quality.
-Often times warnings occur when your sequence is shorter than your read length
+This module allows you to explore if a significant portion of your reads are of poor quality.
+Often times warnings occur when your sequence is shorter than your read length, and therefore the end of reads (or the end of the flowcell) is of poor quality.
+This is the case for our File1:

 ## Export a file